 Possession by a spirit, demon, or other spiritual entity is not new.

 As early as 5000 BCE, man attributed mental illness to the evil eye, sorcery, demonic possession or angry deities.
 The resulting treatment was often barbaric and cruel(1).

 We can find belief in demonic possession in almost every culture and or religion in some form or another.
 While civilization has come a long way in terms of medical advances in both psychiatry and generalized medicine, many people around the world believe that some sort of demonic possession is possible.

 In the USA for instance, according to Public Policy Polling (2), over half of Americans believe in demonic possession.
-Two recent surveys done in Bangladesh and the United Kingdom in 2011 and 2012 found that many Muslims believe firmly in the existence of jinn, black magic and the “evil eye” (3).
+Two recent surveys done in Bangladesh and the United Kingdom found that many Muslims believe firmly in the existence of jinn, black magic and the “evil eye” (3).

-In early times, the Hebrews believed that illness was due to God’s wrath; Persians blamed it on demons, Egyptians thought illness to be a punishment of their sins.
+In early times, the Hebrews believed that illness was due to God’s wrath; Persians blamed it on demons, others thought illness to be a punishment of their sins.